placeholder

 5 simple steps to create your first Prezi presentation

 Ready to create your first presentation with Prezi?
 We have outlined the key steps you can take to make a great presentation so that you can follow along with your own ideas.
-Then, learn even more with the rest of our help articles or follow this guide on importing existing presentations into Prezi from slide based softwares.
+Then, learn even more with the rest of our help articles or follow how to import PowerPoint slides into a Prezi presentation.

 Step 1: Outlining your ideas